dev1-sg/project/README.md

 We welcome anyone who would like to get involved.

-Be sure to review the OpenGitOps [contributing guidelines](https://github.com/dev1-sg/.github/blob/main/CONTRIBUTING.md) and [code of conduct](https://github.com/dev1-sg/.github/blob/main/CODE_OF_CONDUCT.md).
+Be sure to review the [contributing guidelines](https://github.com/dev1-sg/.github/blob/main/CONTRIBUTING.md) and [code of conduct](https://github.com/dev1-sg/.github/blob/main/CODE_OF_CONDUCT.md).

 ### Security